Black Americans reflect on a brutal week: ‘We are sick and tired of being sick and tired’

 “It was terrifying to see that.
 I was terrified.
 Where was the FBI?
 Where were the police?
 Where was the National Guard?”
 Betty Crews, 66, said on Saturday in Kenosha’s Uptown neighborhood.
 “That tells me Black lives don’t matter to White people.
 They don’t matter to the police.
 We see that all the time.”

-Claude Hamilton, 53, the owner of Sir Claude’s Barber and Beauty Salon in Kenosha, said a clear double standard was evident in the police treatment of Capitol protesters.

-“If any other cultures were there, they’d get slaughtered before they got to those steps,” Hamilton said.
+“If any other cultures were there, they’d get slaughtered before they got to those steps," said Claude Hamilton, 53, the owner of Sir Claude’s.

-Anthony L. Davis, the president of the Kenosha branch of the NAACP, was already disappointed by the lack of charges in the Blake shooting, then furious at the double standard he saw Wednesday at the Capitol.
-Black protesters face the threat of overwhelming force and swift arrest, he said, while “White Americans can do whatever and not deal with the repercussions.”

-But for Davis, the most frustrating part was how unsurprising it all seemed, how predictable it was that police officers would not face charges in Kenosha and how White rioters who ransacked the U.S. Capitol largely walked away unscathed.
+But for Anthony L. Davis, the president of the Kenosha branch of the NAACP, the most frustrating part was how unsurprising it all seemed, how predictable it was that police officers would not face charges in Kenosha and how White rioters who ransacked the U.S. Capitol largely walked away unscathed.

 “This country has been dealing with this for so long and hasn’t addressed it,” Davis said in an interview Saturday.